History of Singapore: Racial tension

 Racial tensions increased as ethnic Chinese and other non-Malay ethnic groups in Singapore rejected the discriminatory policies imposed by the Malays such as quotas for the Malays as special privileges were granted to the Malays guaranteed under Article 153 of the Constitution of Malaysia.
 There were also other financial and economic benefits that were preferentially given to Malays.
 Lee Kuan Yew and other political leaders began advocating for the fair and equal treatment of all races in Malaysia, with a rallying cry of "Malaysian Malaysia!".

 Meanwhile, the Malays in Singapore were being increasingly incited by the federal government's accusations that the PAP was mistreating the Malays.
 The external political situation was also tense; Indonesian President Sukarno declared a state of Konfrontasi (Confrontation) against Malaysia and initiated military and other actions against the new nation, including the bombing of MacDonald House in Singapore 10 March 1965 by Indonesian commandos, killing three people.
 Indonesia also conducted sedition activities to provoke the Malays against the Chinese.
-The most notorious riots were the 1964 Race Riots that first took place on Prophet Muhammad's birthday on 21 July with twenty-three people killed and hundreds injured, and also, many people by then still hated the rest.
+The most notorious riots were the 1964 Race Riots that first took place on Prophet Muhammad's birthday on 21 July with twenty-three people killed and hundreds injured.
 During the unrest, the price of food skyrocketed when the transport system was disrupted, causing further hardship for the people.

 The state and federal governments also had conflicts on the economic front.
 UMNO leaders feared that the economic dominance of Singapore would inevitably shift political power away from Kuala Lumpur.
 Despite earlier agreement to establish a common market, Singapore continued to face restrictions when trading with the rest of Malaysia.
 In retaliation, Singapore refused to provide Sabah and Sarawak the full extent of the loans previously agreed to for the economic development of the two eastern states.
 The Bank of China branch of Singapore was closed by the Central Government in Kuala Lumpur as it was suspected of funding communists.
 The situation escalated to such an extent that talks between UMNO and the PAP broke down, and abusive speeches and writings became rife on both sides.
 UMNO extremists called for the arrest of Lee Kuan Yew.